-During the course of our development of our product candidates, we have been funded in significant part through federal and state grants, including but not limited to the substantial funding we have received from the Texas Emerging Technology Fund and the Cancer Prevention and Research Institute of Texas, or CPRIT.
+During the course of development of our product candidates, we have been funded in significant part through federal and state grants, including but not limited to the funding we has received from the Texas Emerging Technology Fund and CPRIT.
 In addition to the funding we have received to date, we have in the past applied for federal and state grants to receive additional funding.
 Contracts and grants funded by the U.S. government, state governments and their related agencies, including our contracts with the State of Texas pertaining to funds we have already received, include provisions that reflect the government's substantial rights and remedies, many of which are not typically found in commercial contracts, including powers of the government to:

-- potentially require repayment of all or a portion of the grant proceeds, in certain cases with interest, in the event we violate certain covenants pertaining to various matters that include any potential relocation outside of the State of Texas, failure to achieve certain milestones or to comply with terms relating to use of grant proceeds, or failure to comply with certain laws; - terminate agreements, in whole or in part, for any reason or no reason; - reduce or modify the government's obligations under such agreements without the consent of the other party; - claim rights, including intellectual property rights, in products and data developed under such agreements; - audit contract-related costs and fees, including allocated indirect costs; - suspend the contractor or grantee from receiving new contracts pending resolution of alleged violations of procurement laws or regulations; - impose U.S. manufacturing requirements for products that embody inventions conceived or first reduced to practice under such agreements; - impose qualifications for the engagement of manufacturers, suppliers and other contractors as well as other criteria for reimbursements; - suspend or debar the contractor or grantee from doing future business with the government; - control and potentially prohibit the export of products; - pursue criminal or civil remedies under the False Claims Act, False Statements Act and similar remedy provisions specific to government agreements; and - limit the government's financial liability to amounts appropriated by the U.S. Congress on a fiscal-year basis, thereby leaving some uncertainty about the future availability of funding for a program even after it has been funded for an initial period.
+- terminate agreements, in whole or in part, for any reason or no reason; - reduce or modify the government's obligations under such agreements without the consent of the other party; - claim rights, including intellectual property rights, in products and data developed under such agreements; - audit contract-related costs and fees, including allocated indirect costs; - suspend the contractor or grantee from receiving new contracts pending resolution of alleged violations of procurement laws or regulations; - impose U.S. manufacturing requirements for products that embody inventions conceived or first reduced to practice under such agreements; - impose qualifications for the engagement of manufacturers, suppliers and other contractors as well as other criteria for reimbursements; - suspend or debar the contractor or grantee from doing future business with the government; - control and potentially prohibit the export of products; - pursue criminal or civil remedies under the False Claims Act, False Statements Act and similar remedy provisions specific to government agreements; and - limit the government's financial liability to amounts appropriated by the U.S. Congress on a fiscal year basis, thereby leaving some uncertainty about the future availability of funding for a program even after it has been funded for an initial period.

 In addition to those powers set forth above, the government funding we may receive could also impose requirements to make payments based upon sales of our products in the future, if any.
 For example, under the terms of our 2010 award from CPRIT, we are required to pay CPRIT a portion of our revenues from sales of certain products by us, or received from our licensees or sublicensees, at a percentage in the low single digits until the aggregate amount of such payments equals a specified multiple of the grant amount, and thereafter at a rate of less than one percent, subject to our right, under certain circumstances, to make a one-time payment in a specified amount to CPRIT to buy out such payment obligations.
-In addition, the 2010 grant contract also contains a provision that provides for repayment to CPRIT some amount not to exceed the full amount of the grant proceeds under certain specified circumstances involving relocation of our principal place of business outside Texas.
-See also "Business-Strategic Partnerships and Licenses" for a description of this CPRIT agreement, which includes a description of our obligations to make royalty payments.
+See Note 11 to the financial statements for a description of this CPRIT agreement, which includes a description of our payment obligations thereunder.